 Facelift without Neck Lift Lymphatic Massage Schedule

-After a couple of weeks we can begin to work directly on the face being careful not to cause much movement in the skin so that it has time to reattach to the muscle beneath it.
+There are gentle ways to begin working on the face within the first week after surgery.
+After a couple of weeks we can begin to work directly on the face more like we would in traditional lymphatic massage, but being careful not to cause much movement in the skin so that it has time to reattach to the muscle beneath it.
 Most people will come twice a week during the third week, and then once a week through at least week 8.
 That is a total of 7 massages if you start at week 3, or about 9-11 massages if you start with just working the neck in week 1.

 Is 8 Weeks Too Soon to Stop Getting Lymphatic Massage After a Facelift?